a44hills/a44hills.github.io/index.md

 <br>
 To determine the worst case, the upper limit of the execution time will be calculated.
 This is required to know what cases will cause the execution of the maximum number of operations.
 In the case of a linear search, where the data value is not present, the search method compares all elements of the array one by one.
 In this case, the temporal complexity of the worst-case search would be O(n). <br>
 <br>
 For average-case analysis, all possible inputs are calculated to obtain the computation time.
 The results are then added and divided by the sum by the total number of inputs.
 This calculation is necessary to determine the distribution of cases.
-Again, using a linear search, and assuming that all the input cases are distributed in a uniform manner, the cases are added and divided by the sum by (n + 1). <br>
+Again, using a linear search, and assuming that all the input cases are distributed uniformly, the cases are added and divided by the sum by (n + 1). <br>
 <br>
 In the calculation for the best-case analysis, the lower bound of the execution time is calculated.
 This calculation is necessary for knowing which case will cause the execution of the minimum number of operations.
 When using a linear search, the best case will occur when the data is present at the first location.
 In this case, the number of operations used will be constant.
 Here, the best-case time complexity would be O(1).
 See Figure 1 and Figure 2. <br>
 <br>